EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Purpose and Need

-The need for this project is to add capacity to the SR 826 corridor to meet future transportation demand, improve travel time reliability and to provide long-term mobility options.
+The need for this project is to add lanes to the SR 826 corridor to meet future transportation demand, improve travel time reliability and to provide long-term mobility options.
 Other considerations for the Purpose and Need of this project include safety, system linkage, freight movement and emergency evacuation.

-The overall goals and objectives of the Project Development and Environment (PD&E)Study are described below:
+The overall goals and objectives of the Project Development and Environment (PD&E) Study are described below:

 • Evaluate the implementation of potential interchange and intersection improvements that will improve capacity, operations, safety, mobility, and emergency evacuation.